 Not only does divorce leave you vulnerable to heart problems, it may also compromise your body’s ability to fight off disease.
 Unfortunately, immune system issues don’t just exist for the adults involved in divorce; a study published in the Proceedings of the National Academy of Sciences indicates that the children of divorce are more vulnerable to illness and infection.

 Most of the issues outlined above are closely related to stress.
 With proper legal assistance, you can keep divorce-related stress — and associated health conditions — to a minimum.
-Let the Brown Law Offices ease the burden of divorce; reach out today to learn more about your legal options.
+Let the law firm of Barna, Guzy & Steffen, Ltd. ease the burden of divorce; reach out today to learn more about your legal options.